 When we are young, we begin to make observations about our world that seem to make sense.
 If we want something, like a toy or candy, we can take it from someone else and then we will have.
 We learn that if we want attention, we can try to gain sympathy or manipulate others into giving us what we want.
 When we are little, this seems to work well.

 We live in an upside-down world.
 It is the biggest enigma in history.
-Those who figure it out can make the flip and move on, and those that don’t, get caught up in a trap that keeps them assuming up is down, and down is up.
+Those who figure it out, can make the flip and move on.
+Those that don’t, get caught up in a trap that keeps them assuming up is down, and down is up.
 It’s easy to get caught in this trap, even after we have figured it out.

 Have you heard of the Golden Rule?
 We are born into a different set of rules.
 This is where it gets interesting.
 The Golden Rule says, “Treat others as you would have them treat you”.
 That rule goes against our nature.
 This is not at all what comes naturally, nor does it even seem right to our upside down nature.
 Its easier to say “Do to others, before they get a chance to do to you”.

-I have heard people say things like “You have to have your own back, because no one else will,” or “I’m looking out for number 1”, “You can’t trust anyone but yourself.”
+I have heard people say “You have to have your own back, because no one else will,” or “You can’t trust anyone but yourself.”

-When I observe struggling people, who are unhappy, failing to find their purpose, I see a common pattern.
+I see a common pattern in people who are unhappy, failing to find their purpose .
 It seems to be that by default, we are the main character in our own story.
-We seem conditioned to live in such a way that we try to funnel joy, pleasure, attention, acceptance and resources to ourselves.
-We want to be loved and admired.
-We want to be noticed.
+We live in such a way that we try to funnel joy, pleasure, attention, acceptance and resources to ourselves.
+We want admiration.
 We want to have resources and power that allows us to shine among others.
-More than anything, we want others to think well of us, to be impressed, accepted, even admired.
+More than anything, we want others to think well of us, to be accepted, even admired.

 The Golden Rule seems like foolishness, or at best a tool to help us shine.
-We think that the greater we exalt ourselves the more we will shine…
+The greater we exalt ourselves the more we will shine…

-But what if we have it all wrong?
 What if the secret to life is to flip our paradigm upside down?
 What if it’s not about me?
-What if instead of remaining the main character in our own story we could see ourselves as a supporting character?
+Instead of the main character in our own story, what if we could see ourselves as a supporting character?
 Someone in a supporting role existing to add to other people’s stories.
 To funnel joy, pleasure, attention, and acceptance toward others.
-A person with a purpose, someone who sees the world not from their own self-serving perspective, rather objectively with stories to contribute to.

 All our stories are overlapping.
 What we do affects others and what they do affects us.
-Maybe it’s time to stop treating others as if they are a part of your story.
-Maybe it’s time to consider removing yourself as the main character at the top of the pyramid, and try taking on the role of supporting cast at the bottom.
+It’s time to stop treating others as if they are a part of your story.
+It’s time to consider removing yourself as the main character at the top of the pyramid.
 We were born upside down, but we don’t have to stay that way.

 “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.
 What good is it for someone to gain the whole world, and yet lose or forfeit their very self?
 Luke 9:23-25